The following questions are frequently received from UC Davis Health System employees and department administrators.

 The leave code tables are based on the accrual rate for a 100% full-time employee.
 If you work less than 100% but more than 50%, you will accrue vacation for every hour you work.
 If your working hours fall below 50% in a given quadriweekly cycle, you will not accrue vacation for that period.
 To calculate the leave rate you accrue for each hour worked, click Comparison of Monthly and Quadriweekly Leave Accrual Calculations and find the column marked “Accrual Rate Per Hour on Pay Status.”

 A. Vacation leave cannot be transferred to the state.
 Vacation leave will be paid out upon separation.
 Sick leave can be transferred with appropriate documentation.
 Records of earnings will need to be requested from Payroll and sent to the state for service credit verification.
-Contact your Payroll Representative or your department Records Analyst for assistance.
+Contact Payroll (staff only) or your department Records Analyst for assistance.

 A. A ”Separation IDOC” is a summary of your employment record at the time of your separation from the Health System.
 This is the document you will need to provide the other UC Campus in order to transfer your employment service credit, sick and vacation balances.
 This document can be obtained from your department’s HR Records Analyst.